-- (8) In transmission Needs Assessments and Solutions Studies, additional generators are often considered unavailable.
+- (8) In the referenced Studies, additional generators are often considered unavailable.
 Generators that have a rejected Permanent De-list bid are considered unavailable (See Attachment K, Section 4.1(c)).
 Also, generators that have an accepted static or dynamic de-list bid for the full resource in the two most recent FCM auctions are considered unavailable.
-In addition, the ISO may consider generators unavailable because of circumstances such as denial of license extensions or being physically unable to operate. - (9) Generators that have submitted a Non-Price Retirement Request are modeled out of service at the start of the CCP associated with their Non-Price Retirement Request and in subsequent years.
-Generators that have submitted a RDL are modeled out of service as of the start of the CCP associated with the FCA for which they have submitted a Retirement De-List Bid and in subsequent years.
-Generators that have demand bids that cleared in a substitution auction are modeled out of service as of the start of the CCP associated with the substation auction for which they cleared and in subsequent years. - (10) The use of the status In-Service for generation in New England is equivalent to the use of existing resources found in Section 4.1(f) and Section 4A.3(b) of Attachment K. - (11) The cases used in a Transmission Solutions Study/Competitive Transmission RFP are the same cases used in a Needs Assessment and therefore the base case topologies are equivalent.
+In addition, the ISO may consider generators unavailable because of circumstances such as denial of license extensions or being physically unable to operate. - (9) Generators that have submitted a RDB or or a PDB that elected to retire pursuant to Section III.13.1.2.4.1(a) of the Tariff are modeled out of service as of the start of the CCP associated with the FCA for which the associated delist bid has been submitted and in subsequent years. - (10) The use of the status In-Service for generation in New England is equivalent to the use of existing resources found in Section 4.1(f) and Section 4A.3(b) of Attachment K. - (11) The cases used in a Transmission Solutions Study/Competitive Transmission RFP are the same cases used in a Needs Assessment and therefore the base case topologies are equivalent. - (12) Proposed projects are included based on the project status in the RSP Project List and Asset Condition List.
+For future transmission projects in each TO's Local System Plan (LSP), only transmission projects that have a PPA approval are included in the referenced studies.